JoshuaPruitt/Personal-Website/README.md

 ## Usage

-Head to this link to view the page.
+Head to this <a href='https://joshuapruitt.netlify.app/'>link</a> to view the page.
 Once the page has loaded you'll be greeted with the about me page.
 This page contains some basic information about me.

 At the top is a bar that has mutiple buttons.
 Clicking on a button will take you to its corresponding page.